List of sultans of Zanzibar

 Until 1886, the sultan of Zanzibar also controlled a substantial portion of the east African coast, known as Zanj, and trade routes that extended further into the continent, as far as Kindu on the Congo River.
 That year, the British and Germans secretly met and re-established the area under the sultan's rule.

 Over the next few years, European imperial powers took over most of the mainland possessions of the Sultanate.
 With the signing of the Heligoland–Zanzibar Treaty in 1890 during Ali bin Said's reign, Zanzibar became a British protectorate.
 In August 1896, Britain and Zanzibar fought a 38-minute war, the shortest in recorded history, after Khalid bin Barghash had taken power following Hamid bin Thuwaini's death.

 The British had wanted Hamoud bin Mohammed to become sultan, believing that he would be much easier to work with.
 The British gave Khalid an hour to vacate the sultan's palace in Stone Town.
 Khalid failed to do so, and instead assembled an army of 2,800 men to fight the British.
 The British launched an attack on the palace and other locations around the city.
 Khalid retreated and later went into exile.
 The British installed Hamoud as sultan.

-Khalid bin Harub became Sultan of Zanzibar in late 1911; he served until his death in October 1960.
+Khalifa bin Harub became Sultan of Zanzibar in late 1911; he reigned until his death in October 1960.

 In December 1963, Zanzibar was granted independence by the United Kingdom and became a constitutional monarchy within the Commonwealth under the sultan.
 Sultan Jamshid bin Abdullah was overthrown a month later during the Zanzibar Revolution.
 Jamshid fled into exile, and the Sultanate was replaced by the People's Republic of Zanzibar and Pemba, a government dominated by Africans.

 In April 1964, the republic was united with Tanganyika to form the United Republic of Tanganyika and Zanzibar.
 This was renamed as Tanzania six months later.